-QViewer is a fast (1mln rows loads in 1-2s) and lightweight (<200KB) standalone file viewer for analyzing QlikView's QVD files, created by QlikView developer for QlikView developers.
+QViewer is a fast (10 mln rows load in 1-2 seconds) and lightweight (<1MB) standalone utility for viewing, filtering and profiling QlikView's QVD files, created by a QlikView developer for QlikView developers.

-QViewer is a professional productivity tool and it saves you time you spend for developing and debugging QlikView applications, especially when you're dealing with applications designed by someone else.
-With only a couple of clicks you can look inside any QVD, find out what created it and when, check fields for duplicates, detect nulls, count basic aggregates and do many more without creating a throwaway QlikView application every time, as you would otherwise do.
+QViewer saves you time you spend for developing and debugging QlikView applications, especially when you're dealing with applications designed by someone else.
+With only a couple of clicks you can look inside any QVD, find out what application created it and when, filter and search data, check fields for duplicates, detect nulls, and do many more without creating a throwaway QlikView application every time, as you would otherwise do.

 And even more than that — using a simple trick you can inspect any resident table at any point of the loading script of a QlikView application with only a single line of code.

-- View and search row-level data of a QVD file (nulls are searchable too)
+- View row-level data of a QVD file

-- Instant one-click listboxes — click column header to get searchable list of unique field values with counts
+- Instant one-click listboxes — double-click a column header to get searchable list of unique field values with counts

-- Full table and column metadata obtained from XML header of a QVD file, including lineage information with SQL statements
+- Table and column metadata obtained from the XML header of a QVD file, including lineage information with SQL statements

-- Partial (limited) load for viewing large files
+- Partial (limited) load for viewing very large files (>2GB)

 What is a QVD file

-QVD is a special format of files that are generated by QlikView applications for storing table data.
+QVD is a special format of files that are generated by QlikView applications for storing table data — one table per one QVD file.
 Since structure of a QVD file reflects native in-memory representation of data in QlikView, QlikView applications can read and write them very quickly (up to several millions of records per second), which makes QVD files the fastest data source possible for QlikView.
-Therefore, using QVD files is a preferred way for accumulating historical data by QlikView applications and exchanging information between them.
+Therefore, using QVD files is the preferred way for accumulating historical data by QlikView applications and exchanging information between them.

 One QVD file stores information about one table.
-From technical standpoint, a QVD file consists of XML header and binary block with row-level data.
-The XML header contains valuable metadata about the table, like name of the QlikView application which created the file or SQL statements which were executed prior to storing the file, while the binary block keeps compressed row-level table data.
-All information from XML header and binary block can easily be viewed with the help of QViewer — that's what it was made for.
+From a technical standpoint, a QVD file consists of an XML header and a binary block with row-level data.
+The XML header contains valuable metadata about the table, like name of QlikView application which created the file, or SQL statements that were executed prior to storing the file.
+The binary block holds compressed row-level table data.
+All information from the XML header and the contents of the binary block can easily be viewed with the help of QViewer — that's exactly what it was made for.